CodeYourFuture/CYF-Workshops/interviewing/readme.md

 ## Step 2: The Soft Skills Interview 🥎

 Soft skill interview questions are typically asked at some point during the interview process.
-A common technique to answer these questions is to use the [STAR method](https://ca.indeed.com/career-advice/interviewing/star-interview-method) which stands for Situation, Task, Action and Result.
+Answer these questions with the [STAR method](https://ca.indeed.com/career-advice/interviewing/star-interview-method) which stands for Situation, Task, Action and Result.

 “Can you tell me about a time when you had to work in a team and faced a challenge?”